$T$-equivariant disc potential and SYZ mirror construction: Introduction

 \section{Introduction}

-Teleman \cite{Tel} conjectured that the mirror of a Hamiltonian action of a compact Lie group $G$ on a symplectic manifold $X$ is a holomorphic map from the mirror $X^{\vee}$ of $X$ to the space of conjugacy classes in $G_{\C}^{\vee}$.
-Moreover, the mirrors of the symplectic quotients $X\twobar_\lambda G$ for $\lambda \in \mathfrak{g}^*/\mathrm{Ad}^*_G$ are closely related to the fibers this map.
-This agrees with the work of Hori-Vafa \cite{HV} on mirror symmetry via gauged linear sigma models.

-An important step towards understanding this conjecture is to construct a such map.
 In this paper, we develop an equivariant version of the SYZ mirror construction using equivariant Lagrangian Floer theory.
-For a $G$-inavariant Lagranguan submanifold of a Hamiltonian $G$-manifold, its $G$-equivariant disc potential gives a fibration of the mirror family over $H^2(BG;\C)$.
-For the concrete computations, we focus on the case when $G=T$ is a compact torus, and study the $T$-equivariant Lagrangian Floer theory of torus fibers of an SYZ fibration.
+For a $G$-inavariant Lagranguan submanifold of a Hamiltonian $G$-manifold $X$, and $T\subset G$ the maximal torus, the $T$-equivariant disc potential gives a holomorphic map from the mirror $X^{\vee}$ to the complexified dual torus $T^{\vee}_{\C}$.

-For instance, let us consider the well-known Landau-Ginzburg mirror of a compact Fano toric $d$-fold $X$ \cite{HV,givental_icm, Givental,LLY3}.
-It is given by a pair $((\C^{\times})^d,W)$, where the superpotential $W:(\C^{\times})^d\to\C$ is a holomorphic function of the form
+Let us consider the well-known Landau-Ginzburg mirror of a compact Fano toric $d$-fold $X$ \cite{HV,givental_icm, Givental,LLY3}.
+It is given by a pair $((\C^{\times})^d,W)$, where the superpotential $W \colon (\C^{\times})^d\to\C$ is a holomorphic function of the form

 where $v_1,\ldots,v_m\in\bm{N}\cong \Z^d$ are primitive generators of the one-dimensional cones of the fan $\Sigma$ defining $X$, $\vec{z}^{v_i}$ denote the corresponding Laurent monomials, and $q^{\alpha_1},\ldots,q^{\alpha_m}$ are Kähler parameters associated to effective curves classes $\alpha_i\in H_2(X;\Z)$.